alpacahq/typescript-sdk/README.md

 });
 ```

+By default, the client will make requests to the paper trading environment (`https://paper-api.alpaca.markets`).
+This is a safety measure to prevent accidental trades.

+### Configuration

+#### Environment Variables

-You can also use the `ALPACA_KEY` and `ALPACA_SECRET` environment variables to set your API key and secret.
+You can set the following environment variables to configure the client:

+- `APCA_KEY_ID`: Your API key.
+- `APCA_KEY_SECRET`: Your API secret.
+- `APCA_ACCESS_TOKEN`: Your access token (if using OAuth).

 The client will automatically use these values if they are set.
 They will not override any credentials explicitly passed to `createClient`.

-> Note: By default, the client will make requests to the paper trading environment (`https://paper-api.alpaca.markets`).
-This is a safety measure to prevent accidental trades.

-### Configuration

 #### Rate Limiting